Jean Lapierre

 He was Paul Martin's Quebec lieutenant during the period of the Martin government.
 He was first elected to the House of Commons in 1978, serving from 1979 to 1993, and representing the riding of Shefford.
 He sat as a Liberal from 1979 to 1990, and later as an independent.
-He returned after an eleven-year absence, when he won a seat in the 2004 federal election for the Montreal riding of Outremont.
-On July 20, 2004, he was appointed to the Canadian Cabinet as Minister of Transport, serving until the 2006 election.
-Lapierre resigned as the MP for Outremont on January 28, 2007.
+He returned after an eleven-year absence when he won a seat in the 2004 federal election for the Montreal riding of Outremont.
+On 20 July 2004, he was appointed to the Canadian Cabinet as Minister of Transport, serving until the 2006 election.
+Lapierre resigned as the MP for Outremont on 28 January 2007.

 In 2016, Lapierre died on a private plane that crashed on approach to Îles-de-la-Madeleine Airport.
-Seven people died in the crash, including four of his family members; they were traveling to their father Raymond's funeral.
-Both pilots died.
+There were no survivors among the seven people on board, which included two pilots, Lapierre, his wife, and three of his siblings; Lapierre and his family were travelling to his father Raymond's funeral.

 Early life, education and marriage

-Born May 7, 1956, Jean Lapierre was the oldest son of Raymond and Lucie Lapierre.
+Born 7 May 1956, Jean Lapierre was the oldest son of Raymond and Lucie Lapierre.
 He had younger siblings: a sister Martine and brothers Marc and Louis Lapierre.

 He married and had two children: Marie-Anne and Jean-Michel Lapierre.
 Later, the couple divorced.
 Lapierre married Nicole Beaulieu in 1989.

 Early political career

 Liberal

 Lapierre was elected to the House of Commons in 1978, serving from 1979 to 1993, representing the riding of Shefford, Quebec.
 He sat as a Liberal from 1979 to 1990.
 Lapierre was a Quebec federalist; together with Pierre Trudeau, he opposed the 1980 Quebec referendum alternative to establish sovereignty for the province.
-In the first referendum on the place of Quebec in Canada, continued federal status won by nearly 60 per cent of the vote.
-In this period, the government officially recognized French as an official language of equal status with English in government.
-Federal government operations and documents, signs, etc. are required to be published and accessible in both languages.
+In the first referendum on the place of Quebec in Canada, continued federal status won with nearly 60 per cent of the vote.

 After Trudeau retired from politics in 1984, he was succeeded as Prime Minister and party leader by John Turner.
 Turner appointed Lapierre at age 28 to cabinet (at the time, the youngest minister to serve in a federal cabinet) as minister of state for youth and amateur sport.
 Lapierre's tenure was brief as Turner called an election nine days after being sworn in, and the Liberals lost.

 Lapierre was a strong proponent of the Meech Lake Accord, and Turner and Martin also expressed support for it.
 Trudeau publicly campaigned against it, and Jean Chrétien opposed it as well.